 Place vegetables in the bag.

-Remove the neck and giblets from turkey.
-Rinse turkey and pat dry with paper towels.
-Set turkey on a clean surface, such as a cutting board.
+Remove the neck and giblets from the turkey.
+Rinse the turkey and pat dry with paper towels.
+Set the turkey on a clean surface, such as a cutting board.
 (You will wash this surface, along with anything else that touches the raw turkey, with detergent and water, so make sure you don't plan to use this surface again today.)

 Rub the remaining butter mixture on top of the turkey breast.
 (Note: You can use less butter if you have a smaller turkey.)
 Season the outside of the turkey with salt and pepper.